 Of course, recording for 5-6 minutes in a 10 minute period is the exception not the rule, and it’s certainly no replacement for genuine 24/7 recording.
 Which brings us onto our next question…

 Can you record locally instead?

 Okay, so full HD 24/7 recording up to the Ring cloud isn’t possible, but is it possible to instead capture the video recordings and store this locally instead?

 Well lots of very smart people have tried to reverse engineer how (or if) you can capture the recording capability of Ring’s cameras/doorbells, and either live stream this video (on something like Home Assistant) or save it locally.

 I speak about this a lot more in another post, but the short answer is that with a bit of technical knowledge, you will be able to initiate a live recording from your Ring device.

 However this will more be ‘on demand’ – as in, it will start up a new recording, not force your Ring device to record 24/7.

 You’d then have to have the required technical knowledge to save the video stream locally… and also hope that Ring don’t push out a software update which blocks this ‘local recording hack’ – like they have done many times over the years.

-So whilst you can technically record Ring video locally right now, Ring specifically don’t want you doing this and it’s probably much less hassle to look for a smart camera/doorbell that actively supports this feature.
+So whilst you can technically record Ring video locally right now (unless you have the Ring Alarm Pro and also pay $20 per month, giving you access to Ring Edge), Ring specifically don’t want you doing this and it’s probably much less hassle to look for a smart camera/doorbell that actively supports this feature.